 When it comes to making changes to improve your overall health and mental wellbeing, it’s important to ease into the changes.
 Start by making small shifts in behaviors and creating new habits, and write down realistic goals.
 Try putting your goals somewhere visible so that you are reminded of them often, and so you can check them off as you hit them and set new ones.
 The second semester of the school year comes with its own struggles, but with some dedication it can feel much less stressful.

 Find More Self-Care Advice

 If you’re looking for more advice and tips for keeping yourself mentally and physically fueled to be the best educator you can be, stop by our blog site home page and browse other related posts and the most recent content.
-We’re sure you’ll find something interesting to read, and maybe even a new idea or two to try out!
+We’re sure you’ll find something interesting to read, and maybe even some new ideas to try out!